SolidStateGroup/patientview-mobile/README.md

 Secured Storage
 ========

-All data stored in local storage on Android / iOS is encrypted against a user's secret word.
-A high level overview of the process can be found [Here](https://gist.github.com/kyle-ssg/7618db7c12155761cc8bdb9bfe9dd537)
+All data stored in local storage on Android / iOS is encrypted against a secure salt using Android and iOS keystore with biometric encryption.